Think before you scan – QR codes are a potential cyber risk

 QR codes are nothing new – they have been around since 2004 – but with the increased availability of smartphones, which can scan these two-dimensional bar codes with their built-in cameras, QR codes have become increasingly popular.
 They can be used to make payments, download menus in restaurants, for general marketing purposes and a multitude of other applications.
 They can also be used by cyber criminals and malicious actors to steal personal and payment-related information, so it pays to be a little more aware.

 Convenience is the killer

-The risk is that, while smartphones can read the QR code, humans cannot, so we have no idea where the code will direct us.
-We could easily be clicking on an infected link, a spoof website, or even just paying the wrong vendor.
+The risk is that, while smartphones can read the QR code, humans cannot, so we have no idea where the code will direct us to.
+We could easily be clicking on an infected link, a spoof website or even just paying the wrong vendor.
 Opening a QR code could trigger an executable file or potentially malicious code, which can then be used by cyber criminals to steal personal information, including payment data.

 Think before you scan

 The issue here is not with the QR codes themselves, or with the payment apps, because these are both secure and mature technologies.
 The trouble is that QR codes are easy to generate – this can be done for free online – which means that genuine codes can easily be replaced by fake ones, leading people to links that look legitimate, or that are legitimate but send payment to the wrong vendor.

 For example, at a market, vendors will have QR codes to scan and pay, but they often have strange names, or multiple businesses use the same payment application code.
 This makes it very easy for a malicious actor to replace the real code with their own, effectively stealing money from these vendors.
 Similarly, QR codes for downloading menus, entering competitions or other marketing exercises, can easily be replaced by fake codes that look real, but lead people to infected links or spoof sites where personal information is voluntarily entered and then stolen.